scanner-research/scanner/docs/quickstart.rst

 -------------------

-We can also directly save the frame column as an mp4 file by calling `save_mp4` on the 'frame' column:
+We can also directly save the frame column as an mp4 file by calling :code:`save_mp4` on the :code:`frame` column:

 .. code-block:: python

    db.table('resized_table').column('frame').save_mp4('resized-video')

-After this call returns, an mp4 video should be saved to the current working directory called 'resized-video.mp4' that consists of the resized frames that we generated.
+After this call returns, an mp4 video should be saved to the current working directory called :code:`resized-video.mp4` that consists of the resized frames that we generated.

+That's a complete Scanner pipeline!
+To learn more about the features of Scanner, either follow our :ref:`walkthrough` or go through the extended :ref:`tutorial`.

 .. toctree::
    :maxdepth: 1